eric-bach/briefly-ai/conductor/product.md

 - **Recommendation Engine:** Analyzes content quality and relevance to assign a "Recommendation Score," advising users if the full video is worth their time.
 - **Subscription Automation:** Users can subscribe to specific YouTube channels to receive automatic summaries of new uploads.
 - **Structured Summaries:** Delivers clear, structured summaries directly in the dashboard.
 - **Customizable Prompts & Personas:** Allows users to define custom instructions or "personas" for summarization.
-Users can specify what details to focus on (e.g., gambling hands, catchphrases, funny moments) and set strict spoiler constraints (e.g., "don't reveal the final win/loss amount").
+- **Smart Prompt Overrides:** Automatically remembers and applies custom prompts for specific videos or entire channels, providing a consistent experience for recurring content.

 ## Future Vision